 “It’s specifically dedicated to makeup.
 We go a lot more in depth on exactly how to recreate the look and it’s a lot higher quality,” Conway said.

 Conway met Le and Jiang on a beauty-centered Discord channel.
 “We were talking about beauty routines, like getting our hair done and doing makeup.”
 Le and Jiang were looking for backend developers through the channel, and that’s when he hopped on the project.

 “Oh my god, it was so much fun.
-I was obsessed with that,” said Conway.
+I was obsessed with that,” Conway said.

 From there, he started to get into game development and learned game engines like Unity or Unreal, and general programming languages C# or C++ to help him code.
 In his junior year of high school, he was hired as a code tutor at the Coder School in Pleasanton.